Stade Malherbe Caen

-Stade Malherbe Caen ([stad malɛʁb kɑ̃]; commonly known as SM Caen, SMC, or simply Caen) is a French professional football team, based in the city of Caen in Normandy, that competes in the Ligue 2.
+Stade Malherbe Caen ([stad malɛʁb kɑ̃]; commonly known as SM Caen, Malherbe, or simply Caen) is a French professional football team, based in the city of Caen in Normandy, that competes in the Championnat National from 2025–26 after relegation from Ligue 2 in 2024–25.
 The club was founded on 17 November 1913 by the merger of Club Malherbe Caennais and Club Sportif Caennais.
-The team takes its name from François de Malherbe, a 17th century poet from Caen.

 For most of its history, SM Caen has been one of the main amateur clubs in France.
 The late 1980s and early 1990s saw the rise of Stade Malherbe in the French football hierarchy.
 In 1985, Stade Malherbe adopted professional status.
 Three seasons later, it was promoted for the first time to first division.
 In 1992, a few months after being narrowly saved from bankruptcy, the club finished fifth in Division 1 and qualified for UEFA Cup.
-But it was relegated three years later.
-Despite a second division title won in 1996, SM Caen fell back into the anonymity of the second division.
+However, it was relegated three years later.
+Despite a second division title won in 1996, SM Caen fell back into anonymity in the second division.

-Under the chairmanship of Jean-François Fortin, from 2002, and under the sporting direction of Patrick Rémy, Franck Dumas and then Patrice Garande, the Stade Malherbe has regained sporting success.
-The club was promoted in Ligue 1 several times, reached the Coupe de la Ligue final in 2005 and finished 7th in Ligue 1 in 2016.
-In 2018, while the club makes its 5th consecutive season in Ligue 1, a conflict erupted within the management team, causing the departure of chairman Jean-François Fortin and coach Patrice Garande.
+Under the chairmanship of Jean-François Fortin, from 2002, and under the sporting direction of Patrick Rémy, Franck Dumas, and then Patrice Garande, the Stade Malherbe has regained sporting success.
+The club was promoted into Ligue 1 several times, reached the Coupe de la Ligue final in 2005 and finished 7th in Ligue 1 in 2016.
+In 2018, during the club's fifth consecutive season in Ligue 1, a conflict erupted within the management team, causing the departure of chairman Jean-François Fortin and coach Patrice Garande.
 Caen was relegated to Ligue 2 in 2019.
-Facing financial troubles, it was bought by the American fund Oaktree Capital Management in 2020, which appointed Olivier Pickeu as new president.
+Facing financial troubles, it was bought by the American fund Oaktree Capital Management in 2020, which appointed Olivier Pickeu as the new president.
+In 2024, Oaktree's 80% stake was acquired by investment firm Coalition Capital, a subsidiary of Kylian Mbappé's company Interconnected Ventures.

 SM Caen has been playing since 1993 at the Stade Michel d'Ornano.
 Before and since its foundation, the club played at Stade de Venoix, which is now used by the reserve team.
 It has geographical rivalries with Le Havre AC (sometimes called "Le derby normand") and Stade Rennais, its closest neighbour when the club was in Ligue 1.